21kyu/Threes-2014/README.md

 # Threes-2014
-In 2014, Threes game was implemented to run on the Android.
+Threes game for Android platform created in 2014